 These are not the qualities of a prosperous, successful state.
 They are harbingers of horrible things to come.
 Not that the political class notices.

-Newsom’s patrons are among the eldest of California’s nobiliy, the Gettys.
-He was raised safe within the palace.
-His contact with average Californians always is fleeting, ephemeral.
-A sort of watered down, modern day noblesse oblige.
+Newsom’s patrons are among the eldest of California’s nobility: the Gettys, the Fishers, the Pritzkers.
+He wasn’t born rich, but his family was well-connected.
+His father William was a state appellate judge and trustee of the Getty family fortune.
+When John Paul Getty III was kidnapped in 1973, William Newsom served as bag man with the ransom.
+Gavin was raised safe within the palace.
+As a consequence, his contact with average Californians always is fleeting, ephemeral, a sort of half baked, modern day noblesse oblige.
 He plays his part with a cheery gusto that is gruesome in light of reality.
 Like Prospero he is “happy and dauntless and sagacious.”

 We have our Prosperos.
 The plagues outside their walls are Poverty, Addiction, Mental Illness, Ignorance, Hopelessness, Helplessness.
 The first victims already are dying in the streets – Los Angeles has experienced more than 1,200 homeless deaths since 2017.
-They’re addicts wasting away before your eyes, lunatics being devoured from within by demons only they can see and hear, people who have given up on life.
-Mile after mile of tent cities.
-Unreported crime is rampant; areas reduced to near-anarchy.
+The victims are addicts wasting away before your eyes, lunatics being devoured from within by demons only they can see and hear, people who have given up on life.
+They live in mile after mile of tent cities, from Skid Row to Santa Monica and all points in between Unreported crime is rampant.
+We’ll never know how many homeless women will be raped.
+Broad swaths of L.A. and San Francisco have been reduced to near-anarchy.
 Entire neighborhoods resemble ghost towns and entire towns resemble the End of Days.
 In such places Third World conditions would be an improvement.
 Unimaginably, conditions are even worse in the Central Valley and northern counties.

 Outside California’s one-great cities, entire counties are being consumed as people sickened by one or more of California’s plagues abandon their neighborhoods.
 As the older generation passes no one is there to take their place.
 In the Central Valley hundreds of communities resemble shantytowns.
 So too in places farther south like Palmdale, and in the far north like Siskiyou; these places are previews.